wulfland/GitHubBootcamp/hol/02-Projects.md

 1. Enable all the default workflows
 2. Transition some issues and see how the status changes.

+## Summary

+In his hands-on lab you have practiced working with GitHub projects.

-Now that you have finished this exercise, you can go back to the [README](../README.md#part-3--collaborate-on-code).
+Now that you have finished this exercise, you can continue and learn to [collaborate on code](../README.md#part-3--collaborate-on-code).